gramedia-digital-nusantara/midtranspay/docs/get-transaction-status.rst

 Get Transaction Status
 ======================

-After submitting a charge to Veritrans, you can also check on the status of a previously-issued transaction.
+After submitting a charge to Midtrans, you can also check on the status of a previously-issued transaction.

 To look up a previous transaction, you must know the **order_id** of that